 Environmental justice is considered as RVMPO selects projects to receive discretionary funds (Congestion Mitigation and Air Quality and Surface Transportation Program).
 Target populations living in the vicinity of a proposed project are identified through Census data.
 Environmental Justice Plan maps were consulted to assess project impact on target populations.
+Projects located in the identified EJ areas are given additional points that are added to the overall scoring of the project which may help the project receive a higher ranking on the project priority list.
 Resulting funding decisions were incorporated into the 2015-2018 MTIP.
 A similar process will be conducted for the 2018-2021 MTIP.
 Also specialized outreach to Hispanic community was conducted to gather travel information for the OHAS travel survey project.